Ricco’s Homepage

 Research Background

-I have been conducting research for over two years alongside Professor Nicholas Battaglia and Dr. John Orlowski-Scherer, and more recently, Professor Michael Coughlin and Will Benoit.
-Under the Fulbright Award, I will be conducting cosmic ray research at the University of Perugia for 9 months.
+I graduated from Cornell University with a major in astronomy with a concentration in astrophysics and a minor in physics.
+I have been conducting research at Cornell for over three years alongside Professor Nicholas Battaglia and Dr. John Orlowski-Scherer.
+I was recently awarded a Fulbright Research Award, where I am currently conducting cosmic ray research at the University of Perugia under Professor Nicolas Tomassetti.
 Afterwards, I will attend the University of California, Riverside to pursue a PhD in Astronomy.

 Current Research Interests